Centrelink is a government agency that provides income support and other assistance to older Australians.

 If the person intends to convert their stay into a permanent aged care admission, then the relevant Centrelink Form (see above) will need to be completed and returned.

-Assets and income of a potential aged care resident are assessed to determine the level of fees and charges that will be charged.
+The assets and income of a potential aged care resident are assessed to determine the level of fees and charges that will be payable.

-If this financial information is not provided to Centrelink, an aged care resident may be required to pay the maximum level of fees and charges.
+If this financial information is not provided to Centrelink, an aged care resident may be required to pay the maximum level of fees and charges that apply.

 Checklist of information required